Spain and Portugal SEPTEMBER 2027

 You also get your first taste of the magnificent Douro River which will be a constant figure over the coming days.
 On previous trips – this region has always been the favourite.

-The Douro Wine Region could be called the enchanted valley, such is the beauty and magic that the landscapes offer with its vertical vineyards.
+The Douro Wine Region could be called the enchanted valley; such is the beauty and magic that the landscapes offer with its vertical vineyards.
 Both cyclists and Team Mac will meet up in the small village of Pocinho, which is the start of the scenic train ride along the banks of the Duoro.

 Team Mac – after leaving the hotel, you will all visit the nearby ‘Siega Verde’ archaeological site.
 This is an incredible open-air prehistoric site with over 94 panels with representations of over 600 animals right on the Spanish/Portuguese border.
+This UNESCO World Heritage Site is located on the banks of the Águeda River and documents continuous human occupation since the end of the Palaeolithic era.

 The full ride today will be 120km with approx. 1500VM of climbing with the shortest being 55km and approx. 750VM of climbing.
+The shortest being 71km and approx. 1340VM of climbing.

-/ Meals: Breakfast & Dinner included
+/ Meals: Breakfast and Dinner included (Lunch is own arrangements)

 / Accommodation: Quinta de la Rosa (Wine Estate) Pinhao - (Portugal)

-Day 9, Monday 28 September
+Day 9, Sunday 19 September

-N222 Road
+N222 Road - The Worlds Best!

-Cyclists, you will ride the heart of the Duoro following the N222 which is voted the World's Best Road.
+And that is our target piece of concrete today.
 The road follows the course of the Duoro River providing many exceptional vantage points along the way.

 / Accommodation: Quinta de la Rosa (Wine Estate) Pinhao - (Portugal)

-Day 10, Tuesday 29 September
+Day 10, Monday 20 September

 Douro Wine Region